Part 1: It’s Time To Plan Your Play and Dream Big!

-Triathlon coach & long-time athlete, Keith Watson, who is also Chief Operating Officer at Training Peaks, says that he and his team started using the term “Dreamin’ Season” a decade ago.
+Triathlon coach & long-time athlete, Keith Watson, who is the former Chief Operating Officer at Training Peaks (and now the COO here at Vasa), says that he and his team started using the term “Dreamin’ Season” a decade ago.
 They noticed that right after the Ironman World Championships in Kona had wrapped up, Training Peaks saw a flurry of activity.
 “Post Kona, triathletes get goal-driven and aspirational,” said Watson.
 “That Ironman race, in particular, inspires people to find a coach, make a training plan, or recruit a friend who can help them do something virtuous and big.
 People start setting goals, and it’s contagious.”

 Winter Swim Training Requires Rest

 Coach Watson says the most important thing triathletes can do after a big end of season race is to take a break, even if they don’t want one.
 He says it’s important for athletes to rest their minds and their bodies, and to spend time with family and friends.

 “Most triathletes are Type-A personality endurance athletes,” he said.
 “After a big end-of-season race, they feel fit and want to keep going.
 No one wants to take a break, but you need to.
 You can’t get into shape unless you get out of shape.
 Rest gives you a chance to recalibrate and gain clarity, so you can make meaningful decisions about future goals.
 Then, we can break down the athlete’s big event and ask how we did,” said Watson.
 “We look objectively at the goals we set for last season, and if we hit those or not.
 We ask why, what could have gone better, what went well, where did we get lucky, where do we want to take it next year.”